Presidential Leadership Scholars

 The presidential centers of George W. Bush, William J. Clinton, George H.W.
-Bush, and Lyndon B. Johnson bring together leaders from across the non-profit, military, public, and private sector fields to learn first-hand from four consequential presidencies.
+Bush, and Lyndon B. Johnson bring together diverse mid-career professionals from across the non-profit, military, public, and private sector fields to learn first-hand from four consequential presidencies.

 This first-of-its-kind program, in partnership with other presidential centers, teaches leadership through the lens of presidential experiences.

 The bipartisan program produces bold and principled leaders who are committed to solving our greatest challenges, both domestically and across the world.

 Learn more about the program